Leveraging VLM-Based Pipelines to Annotate 3D Objects: Background and Setting

-\textbf{Models.} To generate our own captions or annotations, we rely on two variants of PaLI-X fine-tuned specifically for captioning or visual question answering.
-Both variants consist of a ViT-22B \cite{dehghani2023scaling} vision model and 32B UL2 \cite{tay2022unifying} language backbone.
+\textbf{Models.} To generate our own captions or annotations, we use variants of PaLI-X pretrained specifically for captioning or visual question answering.
+Both variants consist of a ViT-22B \cite{dehghani2023scaling} vision model and 32B UL2 \cite{tay2022unifying} language backbone, totaling 55B parameters.
 For material prediction, we also run BLIP-2 T5 XL \cite{li2023blip} as a baseline.
 All models are run zero-shot, one input image at a time, and output an autoregressive distribution over language tokens.
 The likelihood of any sampled text can be computed during the VLM sampling process (e.g., beam search) without any additional cost.
-Since these are the only assumptions we make about VLMs, none of our methods or results are specific to PaLI or BLIP.
+None of our methods or results are specific to PaLI or BLIP.